STEllAR-GROUP/hpx/README.rst

 5) Press the "Configure" button.
 A window will pop up asking you which compilers to use.
 Select the x64 Visual Studio 10 compiler (Visual Studio 2012 is supported as well).
-Note that while it is possible to build HPX for x86 we don't recommend doing so as 32 bit runs are severly limited by a 32 bit Windows system limitation affecting the number of HPX threads you can create.
+Note that while it is possible to build HPX for x86 we don't recommend doing so as 32 bit runs are severely restricted by a 32 bit Windows system limitation affecting the number of HPX threads you can create.

 6) If the "Generate" button is not clickable, press "Configure" again.
 Repeat